Snoodyk/Snoodyk/README.md

 - 👋 Hi, I’m @Snoodyk
 - 👀 I’m interested in gaming, chill music and coding.
-- 🌱 I’m currently learning how to code from scratch with code institue.
+- 🌱 I’m currently learning how to code from scratch with code institute.

 <!---